-Gluten-free and vegetarian, Crispy Red Quinoa Burgers are ridiculously delicious and flavorful.
+Gluten-free and vegetarian, this Crispy Red Quinoa Burgers recipe is ridiculously delicious and flavorful.
 And by “ridiculously,” I mean wonderfully, incredibly, amazingly, and so on.

 While I’ve worked with quinoa quite a bit, I think this is my favorite use of it so far.

 What does red quinoa taste like?

 The beautifully colored, red quinoa has a sweet, earthy flavor that lends itself to these hearty and healthy burgers.